 The genome organizations of a representative coronavirus is shown in Figure 41-2.
 The gene order for the proteins encoded by all coronaviruses is Pol-S-E-M-N-3′.
 Several open reading frames encoding nonstructural proteins and the HE protein differ in number and gene order among coronaviruses.
 The SARS virus contains a comparatively large number of interspersed genes for nonstructural proteins at the 3′ end of the genome.

 Genomic organization of coronaviruses.
 The SARS coronavirus (SARS-CoV) genome is about 29.7 kb.
-Boxes shaded in yellow represent open reading frames (ORFs) encoding structural proteins; boxes shaded ...
+Boxes shaded in yellow represent open reading frames (ORFs) encoding structural proteins; boxes shaded in lavender ...